-- 1.1 "LICENSEE" shall mean SANGAMO BIOSCIENCES and any Subsidiary of SANGAMO BIOSCIENCES. - 1.2 "Subsidiary" shall mean any corporation, company or other entity more than fifty percent (50%) of whose voting stock is owned or controlled directly or indirectly by SANGAMO BIOSCIENCES; any parent corporation, company or other entity which owns, directly or indirectly, more than fifty percent (50%) of the voting stock of SANGAMO BIOSCIENCES; and any corporation, company or other entity in which such parent corporation, company or other entity owns, directly or indirectly, more than fifty percent (50%) of the voting stock. - 1.3 "Patent Rights" shall mean the inventions disclosed and claimed in the United States and foreign patents and/or patent applications listed in Appendix A. - Certain information on this page has been omitted and filed separately with the Commission.
-Confidential treatment has been requested with respect to the omitted portions.
+1.1 "LICENSEE" shall mean SANGAMO BIOSCIENCES and any Subsidiary of SANGAMO BIOSCIENCES.

+1.2 "Subsidiary" shall mean any corporation, company or other entity more than fifty percent (50%) of whose voting stock is owned or controlled directly or indirectly by SANGAMO BIOSCIENCES; any parent corporation, company or other entity which owns, directly or indirectly, more than fifty percent (50%) of the voting stock of SANGAMO BIOSCIENCES; and any corporation, company or other entity in which such parent corporation, company or other entity owns, directly or indirectly, more than fifty percent (50%) of the voting stock.

+1.3 "Patent Rights" shall mean the inventions disclosed and claimed in the United States and foreign patents and/or patent applications listed in Appendix A.

-- 1.4 A "Licensed Product" shall mean any product or part thereof which: - (a) is covered in whole or in part by an issued, valid, enforceable, unexpired claim or a pending claim contained in the Patent Rights in the country in which any Licensed Product is made, used or sold; - (b) is manufactured by using a process which is covered in whole or in part by a valid, enforceable, issued, unexpired claim or a pending claim contained in the Patent Rights in the country in which any Licensed Process is used or in which the Licensed Product is used or sold. - 1.5 A "Licensed Process" shall mean any process which is covered in whole or in part by a valid, enforceable, issued, unexpired claim or a pending claim contained in the Patent Rights. - 1.6 "Net Sales" shall mean the invoiced sales price of Licensed Products to an end-user that is not a Subsidiary or a sublicensee in a country in which such sales would infringe a valid claim contained in the Patent Rights in such country after deducting: - (a) Discounts allowed in amounts customary in the trade; - (b) Sales taxes, tariffs, duties, use taxes and/or other governmental levies directly imposed and with reference to particular sales; - (c) Outbound transportation prepaid or allowed; and - (d) Amounts allowed or credited on returns.
+1.4 A "Licensed Product" shall mean any product or part thereof which:

+- (a) is covered in whole or in part by an issued, valid, enforceable, unexpired claim or a pending claim contained in the Patent Rights in the country in which any Licensed Product is made, used or sold; - (b) is manufactured by using a process which is covered in whole or in part by a valid, enforceable, issued, unexpired claim or a pending claim contained in the Patent Rights in the country in which any Licensed Process is used or in which the Licensed Product is used or sold.

+1.5 A "Licensed Process" shall mean any process which is covered in whole or in part by a valid, enforceable, issued, unexpired claim or a pending claim contained in the Patent Rights.

+1.6 "Net Sales" shall mean the invoiced sales price of Licensed Products to an end-user that is not a Subsidiary or a sublicensee in a country in which such sales would infringe a valid claim contained in the Patent Rights in such country after deducting:

+- (a) Discounts allowed in amounts customary in the trade; - (b) Sales taxes, tariffs, duties, use taxes and/or other governmental levies directly imposed and with reference to particular sales; - (c) Outbound transportation prepaid or allowed; and - (d) Amounts allowed or credited on returns.